 The Monadelphous staff saw a very high level of worker engagement in the IIF safety approach.
 In fact, Monadelphous reached triple figures for Days Without Injury.

 This cultural shift could be credited to the shift in the Leadership Team.
 Management was consistent in communicating care and concern to their workers.
-There was an improved relationship among the Leadership Team and the Action Team charged with implementing ideas.
+There was an improved relationship between the Leadership Team and the Action Team charged with implementing ideas.
 Attitudes shifted, and morale improved.

 Teams and contractors saw better communication, and tradesmen and grounds crew were seen having dinner with project managers, managers, etc. Overall, there was a much more confident workforce, moving from a reactive environment to one with active participation, leadership and care and concern.
 The IIF Coordinators helped create an environment in which people could come forward with their communication and be assured their issues would be addressed.